panadax/BUPT_QMUL-Telecom_Multimedia-Year3/README.md

 <br /><br /> If you think it does help you, please share it with friends ~~and star it~~.
 <br /><br /> If you have some other useful files, just share them.
 Your name will be added here(Contributor List).
 <br /><br /> Any questions about this project, you can submit in the issue area or send an email to me.

+<br /> P.S.
+I have noticed that you have a new course called "Multimedia Fundamental" taught by Dr. Marie-Luce Bourguet.
+<br /> So I appreciate you could share resources of this course here.
+<br /> Good luck in Year 3!

 ## Contributor List